 The pit detox process can be, shall we say… unpleasant?
 But it doesn’t have to be.
-We put a Pit Primer in our Detox Kit to help soothe and protect your skin during the transition to natural deodorant.
+We offer our soothing oil to help soothe and protect your skin during the transition to natural deodorant.
 Without it, you might end up sitting at your desk with ice packs under your arms cursing the day you ever stumbled across us on the interwebs.
-Pit rash is no fun.
+Armpit rash is no fun.

 Baking Soda Sensitivity.

 Some pits can tolerate baking soda deodorant, and some can’t.
-If baking soda leaves you with red, itchy pits, we have 4 baking soda free alternatives – zinc, activated charcoal, magnesium, and a witch hazel spray.
-But if you’re committed to staying the course with your favorite baking soda pit paste, layering Primer underneath can help protect your pits.
-If you aren’t sure how your pits will respond to baking soda, using Pit Primer first is a good safety net to prevent potential irritation.
+If baking soda leaves you with red, itchy pits, we have baking soda free alternatives – zinc, activated charcoal, magnesium, and a witch hazel spray.
+But if you’re committed to staying the course with your favorite baking soda pit paste, layering oil underneath can help protect your pits.
+If you aren’t sure how your pits will respond to baking soda, using Skin Soothing Oil first is a good safety net to prevent potential irritation.

-If you shave your pits, Primer works wonders to help minimize razor burn.
+If you shave your pits, Soothing Oil works wonders to help minimize razor burn.
 Roll it on post-shave and voila – razor burn no more.
-If you shave anywhere else, check out our Skin Soothing Oil.
-It’s made with the same ingredients as Primer, but you get twice as much product and the pump dispenser makes covering a larger surface area much easier (hint: legs, face, downstairs).
+Our Skin Soothing Oil.
+It’s made with the same ingredients as our previous Pit Primer, but you get twice as much product and the pump dispenser makes covering a larger surface area much easier (hint: legs, face, downstairs).

 The same goes for ingrown hairs.
-Think of Pit Primer as your post-shave miracle.
+Think of our Skin Soothing oil as your post-shave miracle.

 Pits Should Be Pretty Too.

 Just like you the rest of your skin, your pits deserve some TLC too.
-Incorporating Pit Primer into your regular routine will leave you with tank-top-ready pits year round.
-You can find Pit Primer here.
+Incorporating Skin soothing oil into your regular routine will leave you with tank-top-ready pits year-round.

 Disclaimer: This site is not designed and does not provide medical advice, professional diagnosis, opinion, treatment or services to you or to any other individual.
 The content on this website is provided for informational purposes only, and is not intended to be a substitute for professional medical advice and is not intended to be relied upon for medication or treatment.
 Always seek the advice of your physician or another qualified health provider if you have questions regarding a medical condition.
 Never disregard medical advice or delay in seeking it because of something you have read on this website.